rickballard/CoCivium/docs/insights/CoDitto/Practice_CoDitto_v1.md

 ## 2. Example scenarios

-### 2.1 CoPortal explanation that “lands”
+### 2.1 System.Func`2[System.Text.RegularExpressions.Match,System.String] explanation that “lands”

-A CoPortal page explains CoCivium’s role in democracy in a way that feels clear and empowering.
+A System.Func`2[System.Text.RegularExpressions.Match,System.String] page explains CoCivium’s role in democracy in a way that feels clear and empowering.

 - Human thinks: “Yes, that.
 Keep that way of explaining it.”